Jasonblalack/zyngapoker/Assets.md

 ## Meta Data Structure

+Jasy stores meta data in a compact way to reduce the overhead of data which is needed for transportation to the client.
+Each asset has a hash map of data to be easy and fast to access while still being compact.
+This is the list of built-in keys used by Jasy internal methods and functionality:

 * `t` used to store the asset type.
 * `d` used to store asset type related data e.g. image sizes.
 * `p` used to assign the profile to assets.